nickboy/Technical-Interview-Tutorial/linked_list/reverse_linked_list_ii.md

 More elegant way on Element Programming Interview.

+> The beauty of this solution is that it reduces the reverse problem to the most fundamental delete and insert problem: in the case of`1 2 3 4`, for`t = 2..4`, each iteration you pick`t`out, and then insert it to the head of the window \(`p.next`\).

 ```java
 class Solution {
     public ListNode reverseBetween(ListNode head, int m, int n) {

         ListNode dummy = new ListNode(0);
         dummy.next = head;
         ListNode prev = dummy;